 Project Value and Estimated Margin

-Budget Management also gives you a summary view of your Project's Value (the total price of all items on this job) and Estimated Margin.
+Budgets also give you a summary view of your Project's Value (the total price of all items on this job) and Estimated Margin.

-In this example, we initially have no price set for any items.
+In this example, we initially have no price set for any items as we edit this unlocked budget.
 As we add prices you can see the Project Value and Estimated Margin change in real-time.

 Lock and Unlock Budget

 The Lock and Unlock icon on a Budget communicates the budget's state.
 A locked budget indicates that the budget has been finalized, and subsequent changes should be tracked via a change order.

 The locking of a budget allows for better management of users being restricted from making unwanted changes that might result in mismanagement of initially set budget assumptions.

 - Lock Budget - When your budget is unlocked the text to the right of the lock icon will read Budget in Draft.

 Note: Clicking the icon opens a drop-down menu where you can select Lock Budget.

 Once you have created a Change Order for this budget, the budget will be permanently locked.
 It will make your budget uneditable and record the lock event in your budget history.
 To make additional changes, you will have to submit an additional change order.